 All of my classes were same-as, same-as until I got to PE seventh period.
 We had to wear our football practice jerseys.
 That included padded pants and jocks with cups instead of shorts, and either a blue or red T instead of the grey ones we’d usually wear for gym class.
 I wore a blue T because I was on the blue team for on-field practices.

 We wore sneakers, not cleats, for the first practice.
 We started by doing stretching and warmup exercises.
-Then we got into a lot of movement exercises, none with tires.
+Then we got into a lot of movement exercises (but we didn’t have to jump truck tires like Scott had suggested).
 We practiced moving in every direction, but mostly sideways and backwards to improve our ability to get out of the way of defenders and to follow an opposing player until we could block or tackle him.
 I didn’t have any problem with the moves, especially the sideways ones.

 When we were more or less worn out, Coach Kavanaugh looked at us and shook his head.
 He picked up his megaphone and started to talk to us.
 “Time to take a breather, men.
 Move in closer if you need to so you can hear me.
 I’ve got some things to tell you.